osequi/react-best-practices/thinking-in-react.md

 Instead, they said, let's reverse the process.
 Start all up-front then connect everything else to it.
 UI before API.

-This approach empowers front-end and gives other departments a supportive role.
+This approach results better and more often, more real feedback; empowers front-end and gives other departments a supportive role.

 ## Start with a Mock